Hear'Say

 Hear'Say achieved instant fame, breaking chart records with their debut single "Pure and Simple" and the album Popstars.
 However, their second album failed to match this success.

 In January 2002, Marsh left Hear'Say due to conflicts with Klass and Sullivan.
 She was replaced by former Boom! member Johnny Shentall a month later.
 During a summer promotional tour, Hear'Say were constantly harassed by members of the public.
 "Lovin' Is Easy", the group's only single to be released with Shentall, failed to make a commercial impact.
 Hear'Say announced their split in October 2002, twenty months after their formation, citing "abuse from the public" as the main reason for their demise.
-After the band's break-up, all members went on to achieve individual success elsewhere in the entertainment industry.
+After the band's break-up, all of the members went on to achieve individual success elsewhere in the entertainment industry.

 History

 2000–2001: Formation, Popstars and Everybody

 Over the course of six weeks in late 2000, thousands of hopeful singers attended open television auditions for ITV's Popstars talent show.
 The contestants were judged by Nigel Lythgoe, Paul Adam (director of A&R at Polydor Records, who had rights to the finished group), and Nicki Chapman, who had worked with the Spice Girls.
 The judges reduced the contestants to a group of ten, before visiting each of them at their homes to reveal whether or not they had been selected for the group.
 The five chosen singers – Danny Foster, Myleene Klass, Kym Marsh, Suzanne Shaw, and Noel Sullivan – formed Hear'Say.
 The five unsuccessful finalists went on to form the group Liberty (later renamed Liberty X after a legal dispute).
-The programme documented Hear'Say recording and promoting their first single with the series ending on the night the single charted in the UK Singles Chart.
+The programme documented Hear'Say recording and promoting their first single with the series ending on the night the single charted in the UK Singles Chart at number 1.
 Popstars became an instant success, taking in audiences of over 10 million viewers.

 In March 2001, Hear'Say released their first single, "Pure and Simple", a cover of a little-known album track by Girl Thing.
 The song went straight to number one on the UK Singles Chart in March 2001, selling just under 550,000 copies.
 "Pure and Simple" was the fastest-selling debut single at the time, as well as the fastest-selling non-charity single – a record beaten a year later by Pop Idol winner Will Young.
 The track spent two more weeks at number one.
 With the release of their debut album Popstars, Hear'Say became the first act in UK chart history to simultaneously top the UK Singles Chart and UK Albums Chart with their debut releases.
 Popstars sold 306,631 copies in its first week, breaking yet another record for fastest-selling debut album.
 The album featured cover versions of "Monday Monday" by the Mamas & the Papas and "Bridge over Troubled Water" by Simon & Garfunkel, alongside original tracks purchased for the group.